girlscript/winter-of-contributing/C_CPP/Fundamentals/Functions & Recursion and its types/Function call.md

 ## What is a function call in c++?

-## Function call : the word call itself indicates calling or approaching, in a function call the program calls or approach a function to hand it over to the management.
+## Function call :
+ The word call itself indicates calling or approaching, in a function call the program calls or approach a function to hand it over to the management.
 The function which is called is defined with a certain task which it executes on being called and then returns the control to the main program.

- ### **Syntax of the function call statement :**
+ ### _Syntax of the function call statement :_

  ` Function_name(variable1,variable2,..); `

 > Points to remember before function call:
 1. The name & number also the type of the argument in the function call should be the same as the one given in the function declaration.
 2. The extra argument would be discarded if the parameters passed to the function are more than specified to accept.
 3. The unmatched arguments would be initialized to a garbage value if unknowingly the parameters passed to a function are less than specified to accept.